yvanlebras/scitizen/README.md

 ## General

-* Manage user login/logout in interface (menu status)
-* check permissions : public or private with api key
+* check permissions : public or private (looged or with api key)
-* registration/user management/password encryption
 * Statistics on project page (per image, global?)

 ## Items

+* list: add $limit and $skip option (to limit number of items to show)
 * anti-spam on submission
 * require approval option on submission
 * Direct to S3 file upload after form approval (need auth token and CORS) instead of file upload and transfer to S3
 * For S3, get remote HTTP file access directly instead of using local cache
-* Manage S3 or pairtree storage

 ## project creation

 * check name duplicates
 * add optional url for projects managing themselves the web page
 * add optional image

 ## forms